stanfordjournalism/data-journalism-notebooks/README.md

 # Stanford ~ Data Journalism Notebooks

-A collection of Jupyter Notebooks based on tutorials from Programming in Journalism.
+A collection of Jupyter Notebooks, mainly based on tutorials from Programming in Journalism.

-Goal is to gradually port them to both standard Jupyter Notebooks and JupyterLite.
+Goal is to gradually port Markdown-based tutorials to both standard Jupyter Notebooks and JupyterLite.

-> JupyterLite notebooks are accessible via GitHub Pages: https://stanfordjournalism.github.io/data-journalism-notebooks
+JupyterLite notebooks are accessible via GitHub Pages: https://stanfordjournalism.github.io/data-journalism-notebooks

+> Pushes/merges to `main` trigger automatic rebuild of the GH Pages site.

 ## JupyterLite Reference